 - Moving web visitors down the sales funnel: An example of this process is - your web visitor downloads some awareness content such as a white paper from your site.
 You then send them targeted and automated emails to move them towards considering your product or service.
 Next, you follow this with decision content specifically designed to nurture them towards making a decision about using your product or service.
 It’s all about having a clear content strategy to move web visitors from the first stage of looking around your website right through to the final stage of buying into your business.

 - Automate to create customers: An important part of this approach is to use a marketing automation tool through which you can create a number of different sets of automated emails, all targeted to each individual content that can be downloaded form your website.
 This ultimately gives you an online sales person to help warm up leads for your in-house sales team.

 Why guess your leads when you can grade them?

 So you’ve got your website attracting, nurturing and converting new leads.
 What’s next?

-- Seeing your new leads as they arrive: inbound marketing technology allows you to view details for each and every individual website visitor that has downloaded content from your site, including the pages they have looked at and when, what documents they’ve downloaded, their contact details and their Twitter and LinkedIn profiles.
+- Seeing your new leads as they arrive: marketing automation technology allows you to view details for each and every individual website visitor that has downloaded content from your site, including the pages they have looked at and when, what documents they’ve downloaded, their contact details and their Twitter and LinkedIn profiles.

 - Grading your leads for better sales: using inbound marketing technology in conjunction with your website allows you to grade or rate the quality of each new lead you receive.
 So the more a person visits your site, downloads and looks at pages, the higher they’re grade.
 This offers your sales team valuable information.
 They can now contact the web visitors with a high grade in the knowledge they are a hot lead and can have a very targeted conversation with them because they know exactly what each visitor is most interested in.